alanng10/class-lang/Docue/Article/Word/a.md

 Word "assign" has meaning that is assignable.

+Word "alias" has meaning that is name ref.

 Word "stack" has meaning that is put on top of.

 Word "queue" has meaning that is put at after back.